Extension Master Gardener℠ Volunteers

 Since 1979, North Carolina Extension Master Gardener℠ Volunteers (EMGVs) have been leaders in this internationally acclaimed program, guiding homeowners in making environmentally sound decisions in their landscapes.
 Trained by NC State faculty and staff, EMGVs provide research-based information about gardening and environmental stewardship to individuals and communities across the state.
 EMGVs engage the community through education and outreach on a wide variety of subjects and through a broad spectrum of projects, all designed to maximize their impact.

 2021 Training Schedule

-The first step in becoming an Extension Master Gardener in Randolph County is attending an information session.
-During this session, you will learn what it means to be an EMG, and the training and volunteer requirements for the program.
-This will help you decide if becoming an EMG is the right choice for you.
+The first step in becoming a Master Gardener Extension Volunteersm in Randolph County is attending an Information Session.
+During this session you will learn what it means to be an EMG and more about the training and volunteer requirements for the program.
+This will also help you decide if becoming an EMG is the right choice for you.
 Our first Information Sessions have passed, but you can still watch a recording of the Information Session by registering here.

 2. Attend 5 of 6 Backyard Gardener Classes

 The next date for the Backyard Gardener Classes is to be determined.
 Classes include: Lawns in Central, Growing Fruits & Berries, Growing Vegetables, Growing Culinary Herbs, Gardening for Pollinators, and Landscaping with Natives.

 Applications have closed for 2021